Ahmed-Amine-Soltani/terraform-gcp-cdn/README.md

 Then perform the following commands on the root folder:

-- `terraform init` to get the plugins
+- `terraform init` to get the plugins.

-- `terraform plan` to see the infrastructure plan
+- `terraform plan` to see the infrastructure plan.

-- `terraform apply` to apply the infrastructure build
+- `terraform apply` to apply the infrastructure build.

-- `terraform destroy` to destroy the built infrastructure
+- `terraform destroy` to destroy the built infrastructure.